Virenbar/discord-emoji-export/README.md

 # discord-emoji-export

-Site for exporting emojis from any discord server you are in.
+Site for exporting emojis and stickers from any discord server you are in.

 ## Features

-* Browse all emojis in server
+* Browse emojis in server
+* Browse stickers in server (except lottie)
-* Download all emojis in ZIP archive
+* Download emojis in ZIP archive
+* Download stickers in ZIP archive
-* Download all emojis as JSON (with links to emojis)
+* Export emojis as JSON (with links to emojis)

 ## How to get Discord token